Pak SC grants 6 months conditional extension to Army chief Gen Bajwa

 The bench asked the government to produce the documents related to the extension and pension of former army chief Gen Ashfaq Pervaiz Kayani and those related to the retirement of his successor General Raheel Sharif.
 As the documents were not readily available, the court suspended the proceedings for 15 minutes.

-Khosa asked if the government was ready to formulate laws in a specific period.
+Khosa asked if the government was ready to formulate laws in specific period.
 Attorney General Khan said the government can enact laws in three months.
-It prompted the court to offer that it can grant the extension for three months to the army chief.
+It prompted the court to offer that it can grant extension for three months to army chief.

 However, lawyer of the army chief, Farogh Naeem who resigned from his post as law minister on Tuesday to pursue the case, said the government would make laws within six months.
 The attorney general said the court should give extension without mentioning time period.